Half Marathon, Men & Women:

 - As soon as your appetite begins to return, start eating!
 Enjoy the great food!

-- Start planning your trip to the 2018 Seaside School Half Marathon and 5K!
+- Start planning your trip to next year’s Seaside School Half Marathon and 5K!

 Awards for both races will be given to the 1st place male and female in the Open, Masters, and Grand Masters divisions, with special awards designed by glass artist Russ Gilbert presented to the top male and female half marathon finishers.